Cyclist on mountain bike

 none

 Spain is great for mountain biking in natural settings.
 The network of mountain biking (MTB) centres is growing all the time, making it easier for enthusiasts to discover amazing places with the safety and facilities they need.
-Come and cover hundreds of miles on your bike, with your friends or family.
+Come and cycle hundreds of kilometres alone, with your friends or with your family.

 WHY SPAIN

-The excellent Spanish climate makes it perfect for mountain biking practically all year round.There are many types of landscapes, from coastal areas to mountainous highlands.
+The good climate in Spain means that mountain biking can be practised practically all year round.There are many types of landscapes, from coastal areas to mountainous highlands.
 In fact, many of the trails run through protected natural spaces.
-Did you know that Spain has the most Biosphere Reserves in the world, and 15 National Parks?As well as long mountain biking and hiking routes, called "Gran Travesía", which take a few days, there is a growing network of MTB Centres, which can advise you on how to do specific routes.
-These routes generally aim to stay away from motorised vehicles, asphalted roads and two-way roads.Many of the MTB Centres in Spain organise trips, tours and courses.
+Did you know that Spain has the most Biosphere Reserves in the world, and 16 National Parks?As well as long mountain biking and hiking routes, called “Gran Travesía”, which take a few days, there is a growing network of MTB Centres, which can advise you on how to do specific routes.
+The routes generally avoid stretches with car traffic, conventional and two-way roads.Many of the Mountain Bike Centres in Spain organise excursions, outings and training courses.

 Cyclists in nature

-In Spain there are many places to stay, offering different prices (hotels, apartments, campsites, country house lodges, etc.).
-There are even so-called "Bike Hotels", particularly in Mallorca, the Canary Islands and the Pyrenees, which offer a host of services like bike parking areas with security cameras, bike washing areas, free downloads of GPS routes, massages, special menus for athletes, bike hire and planned circuits.Cycling is very much part of the culture in Spain, and there is even a race that is famous all over the world: the Vuelta a España.
-If you fancy, you could do one of the legs on your mountain bike.
+Spain has a wide range of accommodation options (hotels, apartments, campsites, country house lodges, etc.) and a wide range of prices.
+There are even so-called “Bike Hotels”, particularly in Mallorca, the Canary Islands and the Pyrenees, which offer a host of services like bike parking areas with security cameras, bike washing areas, free downloads of GPS routes, massages, special menus for athletes, bike hire and planned circuits.Cycling is very much part of the culture in Spain, and there is even a race that is famous all over the world: the Vuelta a España.
+You can take on some of the stages with your mountain bike.

 Vuelta Ciclista cycle race around Spain